RAR: Retrieving And Ranking Augmented MLLMs for Visual Recognition: Methodology

-Following the retrieval phase, the retrieved category labels alongside image embedding $\hat{e}$ are integrated and sent to the MLLMs through our ranking prompt.
-The MLLMs, combining the internal knowledge and the retrieved information, make the final prediction of the image category.
 Our proposed inference process, using both the retrieval results from our memory bank and subsequent ranking by the MLLM, ensures a more accurate and contextually aware classification prediction.
 Our design represents a significant advancement in few-shot image classification, enabling our system to handle a wide variety of images and categories with high precision and flexibility.

-\textbf{Ranking Prompt Format.} \cref{fig:prompt} presents our ranking prompt format.
+\textbf{Ranking Prompt Format.} Fig.~\ref{fig:prompt} presents an example ranking prompt format.
 The process begins with the prompt \texttt{`Sort the optional categories: [class a, class b, class c, class d, class e]'}, which is dynamically generated to include the top-k class names retrieved from our multimodal retriever.
 Our method uses the MLLM's ability to rank these retrieved class names.
 Unlike traditional approaches that might rely solely on the initial retrieval order, our MLLM employs advanced linguistic and semantic analysis to assess the contextual appropriateness of each class name with the input image.

 \textbf{Fine-tuning for Ranking.} When directly applying MLLMs to ranking the retrieved results, MLLMs may predict some errors such as beyond the given list or occasional misalignment.
 To fully exploit the ranking potential of MLLMs for downstream tasks, while avoiding the consumption of extensive computational resources for training MLLMs, we selected a small-scale classification dataset to fine-tune the MLLMs.
 The primary goal of fine-tuning was to enable MLLMs to improve their ranking ability such as following the format of prompts and returning results as required.